dippixyz/dippi-docs/content/posts/backendNode.md

 ---
 # Backend API Documentation

-This document provides technical documentation for the backend API of your application.
+This document provides **technical** documentation for the backend API of your application and can go in-depth.
+In case of looking for a quickstart, look at our [SDK + React guide]({{< ref "react" >}}).

 The backend is developed using Node.js and Express framework, and it comprises various routes that handle different functionalities such as user management, wallet operations, application handling, authentication, and more.

 ## **Introduction**